Chlamydia, according to the

 Although Chlamydia trachomatis occurs in all age groups and affects both men and women, it is most common in young women.
-The estimates that 1 in 20 sexually active women aged 14-24 has chlamydia.
+The

 While the infection is more common in the genital area, it’s also possible to contract a chlamydial eye infection.
 This is often referred to as inclusion or chlamydial conjunctivitis.